uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 SUPPORTED PRIMITIVES
 ^^^^^^^^^^^^^^^^^^^^

-Currenly, all primitive types are supported by the point query API except of points (see
+Currently, all primitive types are supported by the point query API except of points (see
 `RTC_GEOMETRY_TYPE_POINT <#rtc_geometry_type_point>`__), curves (see
 `RTC_GEOMETRY_TYPE_CURVE <#rtc_geometry_type_curve>`__) and sudivision